silver13/h8mini-dual/README.md

 Do not switch into level mode while upside down.

 #####Stock tx:
-On the stock tx only the rate (expert) button works, and level/ acro mode is changed as described above.
+On the stock tx only the rate (expert) button works, and level/ acro mode is changed by gestures (default) as described above.
 To start in acro mode by default with CH_AUX1 enabled comment out "#define AUX1_START_ON" in config.h.

 Trims are currently not functional on the stock tx.